Sri Lanka is one of my favourite countries in the world, and one that instantly captured my heart.

-What’s Included in this Post
+What’s Included in This Article

 This budget breakdown covers how much I spent on accommodation, transportation, activities, and food while I travelled around the country.